-In my introduction to television wall mounts, I identified three different types of wall mount and gave a brief overview of each type.
+In my introduction to television wall mounts, I identified three different types of wall mounts and gave a brief overview of each type.

-However, if you're still not sure which is the right sort for you, then you might find it useful to have a more in-depth look at these mounts.
+However, if you're still not sure which is the right type for you, then you might find it useful to have a more in-depth look at these mounts.

 Therefore, in this article, I shall take a closer look at fixed or flat wall mounts.

 If you want one of the cheapest solutions, then a flat wall mount might be the best option for you.

 This type of bracket, like the Sanus MLL11-B1 low profile flat panel TV wall mount pictured below, provides a basic method for hanging your HDTV on the wall.
 In many cases, it is all that you will need.

 A fixed mount of this type doesn't allow for much movement of the TV screen.
 The idea of this type of mount is that it is very discreet.

 After installation, there will only be a small space between the back of the TV and the wall.

 However, you won't be able to tilt or swivel the position of the TV, as you can with articulating TV wall mounts.
 At most, some models will slide left or right.

 The Sanus wall mount pictured below does allow the TV to slide from side-to-side, so allowing more flexibility than usual.
 However, not all fixed mounts will do this.